 Sports: The Eighth Grade Sports program includes a combination of cooperative team-building activities, fitness, and strength development, and participation in a fall and spring interscholastic sport.
-Boys participate in soccer in the fall and baseball in the spring, and the girls participate in field hockey in the fall and lacrosse in the spring.
-A co-ed track and field team has been added to the spring program.
-Students learn the rules and regulations of these games and practice the basic skills and strategies of these sports.
+Fall teams include boys’ soccer and girls’ field hockey.
+Spring teams include boys’ baseball and girls’ lacrosse.
+Co-ed fall cross country and spring track and field teams are options as well.
+Students continue to learn the rules of these games and practice more advanced skills and strategies of these sports.
 Peer leadership and learning to be a supportive teammate are reinforced during every practice and game.
 The cornerstone of the sports curriculum is character development through demonstrating good sportsmanship.
-During the sports seasons, students share a Sports Report each Friday in Morning Meeting, reporting the team’s accomplishments and goals for the next game.
-When not in season, the students participate in activities such as pickleball, ultimate frisbee, team handball, basketball, and various fitness activities.
+During the sports seasons, students share Sports Reports in Morning Meeting reporting the team’s accomplishments.
+When not in season, the students participate in activities such as Pickleball, Ultimate Frisbee, Team Handball, Basketball and various fitness activities.

 Social and Emotional